Author : Haya Assem

 Description: A brief description of the transaction’s details.

-Accounts: Impacted accounts names or numbers.
+Accounts: Impacted account names or numbers.

 Amounts: Debit and Credit amounts involved in the transaction.